Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ------------------- [Faster Character Speed] -------------------

 ► Description:
   Increases player character movement speeds.
+Terrain is not taken in consideration when modifying movement speed.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.